Frequently Asked Questions

 Does the Law School offer combination degree programs?

 Yes.
-The J.D. degree can be earned in combination with a Master of Business Administration or Master of Arts in American Studies.
+The J.D. degree can be earned in combination with other graduate degrees at William & Mary.

 Does the Law School have an LL.M. program?

 Yes.
+We offer both a traditional residential program and an online program.
 William & Mary's LL.M. program in the American Legal System provides advanced training for students from outside the United States who are interested in academic careers or who wish to increase their familiarity with the American legal system.

 Does William & Mary have a part-time or an evening program?